- Python 99.7%

 import kosmos as km

-# Load environment variables and initialize standard observers
+# Load environment variables and verify the read connection

 km.ignite("app.env")